 “AI will allow almost all repetitive tasks to be automated,” says Merisotis.
 “It doesn’t matter whether it is manual or mental, nor does it matter how much technical expertise or skill is needed to perform it.
 If the task is repetitive and therefore predictable, it can be reduced to an algorithm and automated.”

 2. Address Employee Concerns

 Employees need to be kept abreast of any transition.
 Thirty-seven percent of workers are worried they’ll lose their jobs due to automation, according to research from PwC.
-In reality, a Brookings Institution study says that only 25% of jobs are at high risk for automation, with at least 70% of their task load capable of being done by machines.
+In reality, a Brookings Institution study says that only 25% of jobs are at high risk of automation, with at least 70% of their task load capable of being done by machines.

-While their concerns may or may not be justified, employers should be transparent about what the future may hold, communicating how changes will affect teams.
+While their concerns may or may not be justified, employers should be transparent about what the future of automation may hold, communicating how changes will affect teams.
 Employees should feel empowered to speak up and share feedback.
 A corporate culture that is ready to transform treats their employees as valued partners.

 3. Help Employees Upskill

 While employees may be concerned, many are also optimistic.
 A survey by the International Federation of Robotics found that even as jobs are being eliminated by automation, nearly 70% of workers expressed hope about higher-skilled employment.
 An organization’s automation plan needs a blueprint for training at-risk employees to transition to new roles.

 “All workers need the opportunity to develop the skills and abilities human work requires, and employers must play a key role in making this happen,” says Merisotis.
 “A big part of this is assuring that all workers have the chance to continue learning throughout their life and career.”